-Based on the evidence presented, we find that the record demonstrates that the total, estimated cost of Duke Energy Indiana's TDSIC 2.0 Plan of \$2,140,185,171 rests on a sound factual and analytical foundation and is reasonable.
+Based on the evidence presented, we find that Duke Energy Indiana only addresses the "reasonableness" of cost estimates and does not properly consider the Statute's explicit requirement of "the best estimate of costs." the record demonstrates that the total, estimated cost of Duke Energy Indiana's TDSIC 2.0 Plan of \$2,140,185,171 rests on a sound factual and analytical foundation and is reasonable.
 Duke Energy Indiana's methodology was robust, sound, and reasonable.
-Accordingly, we find the best estimate of the cost of the eligible improvements included in TDSIC 2.0 is the estimate provided by Duke Energy Indiana.
+Accordingly, we find that Duke Energy Indiana has failed to provide the best estimate of costs. find the best estimate of the cost of the eligible improvements included in TDSIC 2.0 is the estimate provided by Duke Energy Indiana.